microsoft/satellite-imagery-labeling-tool/docs/Developers-guide.md

 # Developer's Guide
+There are multiple

-## Local Development
+## Local Use and Development
 This project uses [Parcel](https://parceljs.org/) to run development servers and build packages for [a web app](https://parceljs.org/getting-started/webapp/).
-The following instructions detail how to use Parcel with npm for this project.
+The following instructions detail how to use Parcel with Node.js/npm for this project.

 ### Dependencies
 For development on the Spatial Labeling tool, install [Node.js](https://nodejs.org/en/) and the [Node Package Manager (npm)](https://docs.npmjs.com/) by following the [installation instructions in the npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-### Installation
+### Local Installation
 From the root of this repository, run `npm install` from the console.

 ### Development Server